The Asset Management Review: Saudi Arabia

 While endowments of universities and colleges are not major institutional investors generally in Saudi Arabia, King Abdullah University for Sciences and Technology (KAUST) is a powerful exception.
 KAUST, which opened in 2009, is an international, graduate-level research university in Saudi Arabia dedicated to inspiring a new age of scientific achievement in Saudi Arabia.
 With an endowment of approximately US$20 billion, KAUST is a respected, and frequently approached, institutional investor.
 Its focus is on the advancement of science and technology to improve the lives of people in Saudi Arabia and the world, but it invests across asset classes both inside and outside Saudi Arabia.

-Taxation in Saudi Arabia is administered by the Saudi Arabian General Authority for Zakat and Taxation (GAZT).
+Taxation in Saudi Arabia is administered by the Zakat, Tax and Customs Authority (ZTCA).
 The main taxes levied on businesses in Saudi Arabia are income tax on business profits and zakat (i.e., mandatory Islamic charitable giving).

 i Zakat and income tax